dnanexus/UKB_RAP/proteomics/protein_DE_analysis/README.md

 In general, differential expression (DE) analyses try to identify quantitative changes in expression level between two experimental groups.
 In this case, we will be performing protein DE analysis, where we will compare the protein expression profiles between groups of samples.
 The proteins that are found to be differentially expressed between the two groups can reveal biological processes or mechanisms that contribute to the trait that we’re studying.

-This folder contains example code for how to run DE analysis on the UKB RAP.
+*NOTE:* This folder contains example code for how to run DE analysis on the UKB RAP.
 This tutorial is not using UKB proteomics data.
 Here we are using public proteomics data found in the [Kivisakk et al publication](https://academic.oup.com/braincomms/article/4/4/fcac155/6608340#366642284).

 ## File structure
 | Folder | Description |